Royal Mile: Abbey Strand

-This street is the short approach to Holyrood Palace at the foot of the Canongate.
-One of the buildings on the north side was the house of Lucky Spence, a notorious brothel madam, remembered in Allan Ramsay's poem, Lucky Spence's Last Advice.
-On the south side is the Queen's Gallery, used to exhibit items in the Royal collection, in the shell of the former Holyrood Free Church and Duchess of Gordon's School.
-There are also the remains of the gatehouse of Holyrood Palace built by James IV, with a copy of the royal coat-of-arms of James V set in the wall.
+This street is the short approach to the Palace of Holyroodhouse at the foot of the Canongate.
+On the north side, the building to the east was the house of Lucky Spence, a notorious brothel madam, remembered in Allan Ramsay's poem, Lucky Spence's Last Advice.
+The building to the west was described as a new "Great Mansion" in 1570.
+Renaissance painted ceilings were salvaged from the building in 1967.
+Some of the timbers were felled in the 1560s.
+During 20th century restorations by the Ministry of Works, other painted beams found at Midhope Castle and Caroline Park were inserted into the buildings.

+On the south side is the King's Gallery, used to exhibit items in the Royal collection, in the shell of the former Holyrood Free Church and Duchess of Gordon's School.
+There are also the remains of the gatehouse of Holyrood Palace built by Walter Merlioun for James IV, with a carving of the royal coat-of-arms of James V set in the wall.
-Royal Mile today

-Today, the Royal Mile is an eclectic mix of shops, restaurants, pubs and visitor attractions.
-During the annual Edinburgh Fringe, the High Street becomes crowded with tourists, entertainers and buskers.
-Parliament Square is at the heart of Scotland's legal system, being the home of both the High Court of Justiciary and the Court of Session.